Legoless/AuthKit/README.md

 The example above will only install `AKClient` implementations of **Facebook** and **Twitter**.

-# Usage
+# Getting Started

-AuthKit is very easy to use, start by importing client implementations:
+AuthKit is implemented as a single login API that wraps multiple services.

 ```
 #import <AuthKit/AKFacebook.h>